Monday, April 2, 2018

 Now doesn't that look appetizing?

-So if you haven't tried making these summer rolls yet, I suggest you waste no more time.
+So, if you haven't tried making these summer rolls yet, I suggest you waste no further time.
 My version here is a vegan and gluten-free one so I'm assuming it can cater to almost everybody right?
 These summer rolls can serve as a cool summertime appetizer, a wonderfully light lunch or dinner or a grab and go snack.
 They can be enjoyed room temperature or even cold.
-These light yet satisfying, nutritious and adaptable summer rolls must be included in your menu plan for the week.
+For all that and more, this light yet satisfying, nutritious and adaptable dish merits a place on your dinner table.